cloudberrydb/cloudberrydb/src/backend/cdb/dispatcher/README.md

 ## Dispatcher API
-This document illustrates the interfaces of a GPDB component called dispatcher, which is responsible for 1) building connections from master node to segments,
+This document illustrates the interfaces of a GPDB component called dispatcher, which is responsible for
+1) building connections from master node to segments,
-2) managing query/plan dispatching, 3) and collecting query execution results.
-The implementation of dispatcher is mainly located under this directory
+2) managing query/plan dispatching, and
+3) collecting query execution results.

+The implementation of dispatcher is mainly located under this directory.

 ### Terms Used:
 * Gang: Gang refers to a group of processes on segments.
 There are 4 types of Gang: